 Now that coding professionals have gained expertise with ICD-10, HIM leaders can evaluate internal processes to ensure high levels of quality and productivity.
-To that end, coding audits are focused on what is meaningful to the organization versus reacting to issues presented by outside influences.
+To that end, medical coding audits are focused on what is meaningful to the organization versus reacting to issues presented by outside influences.

-Per Record—With this process, medical auditors review the record and look only at mistakes that impact reimbursement.
+The healthcare industry currently uses two prevailing ICD-10 coding audit methods: Per Record—With this process, medical coding auditors review the record and look only at mistakes that impact reimbursement.
 It is also called the “all right/all wrong” or “record-for-record” method because the entire record is counted wrong if the coding professional makes a mistake that is deemed a reimbursement issue.
 This method is particularly challenging for coding professionals.
 It penalizes coders if one mistake is made and doesn’t necessarily consider all actions and decisions required to code the record.

 Per Code—Also known as the “code-for-code” method, this approach considers the entire coding picture and focuses on codes that impact reimbursement.
-Auditors look at each decision made by the coding professional: ICD-10 code selection, present on admission and discharge disposition indicators, modifiers and other abstracting items.
+Coding auditors look at each decision made by the coding professional: ICD-10 code selection, present on admission and discharge disposition indicators, modifiers and other abstracting items.
 In this scenario, codes that impact reimbursement are given twice the weight of those that do not.
 This method does not unduly penalize a coder for making a single mistake on a record.

 Implementing a consistent audit program is beneficial to the organization.
 As audits become a routine part of the coding workflow, coders will no longer perceive the process as a negative interruption.
 In fact, coders look forward to receiving consistent feedback to promote continual learning and improvement.